 The City of Pittsburgh owns, operates, and maintains over 300 facilities, ranging from offices to Police, Fire, and EMS Departments to Recreation and Senior Centers, Concession Stands, and Dugouts.

 The City is working with Massaro CM Services, LLC. to assess City Facilities.
-More information on this project can be found here.

 The numerous parks throughout the City of Pittsburgh provide hiking trails, picnic shelters, playgrounds.